slint-ui/slint/examples/slide_puzzle/README.md

 This will allow to compare SixtyFPS and Flutter.

 Remaining feature to implement to have parity:
- * Images on the tiles in the "Berlin" theme.
  * Fonts.
  * "Spring" animation instead of a bezier curve.
  * Animation when clicking on a tile that cannot be moved.